waterkant

 Photo: ©Mediaserver Hamburg gem.
 Nutzungsbedingungen des HMG-Mediaservers.licensed for Hamburg Marketing GmbH

 The landmark Michel is Hamburg’s main and most popular church.
 The 106 meter high plattform offers a unique view over the city and the harbour.
-The Michel had to be reconstructed three times due to the destruction of bombs and fires in the war.
+The Michel had to be reconstructed three times due to fires and bombings during the war.
 It is definitely one of the most important sightseeing activities in Hamburg.

 Photo: ©Empire Riverside Hotel